-Variable and floating rate securities may decline in value if their interest rates do not rise as much, or as quickly, as interest rates in general.
+Variable and floating rate securities generally are less sensitive to interest rate changes but may decline in value if their interest rates do not rise as much, or as quickly, as interest rates in general.
 Conversely, floating rate securities will not generally increase in value if interest rates decline.
 Inverse floating rate securities may decrease in value if interest rates increase.
 Inverse floating rate securities may also exhibit greater price volatility than a fixed rate obligation with similar credit quality.
-When the Fund holds variable or floating rate securities, a decrease (or, in the case of inverse floating rate securities, an increase) in market interest rates will adversely affect the income received from such securities and the NAV of the Fund's shares.
+When a Fund holds variable or floating rate securities, a decrease (or, in the case of inverse floating rate securities, an increase) in market interest rates will adversely affect the income received from such securities and the NAV of the Fund's shares.